sumyeongahn/a/index.md

-My research goal is to develop a robust artificial intelligence that can overcome obstacles which m,may arise in the real-world, such as class imbalance problem, dataset bias, noisy lables.
+My research goal is to develop a robust artificial intelligence that can overcome obstacles which may arise in the real-world, such as class imbalance problem, dataset bias, noisy lables.
 I mainly worked on visual dataset but I am also interested in multimodal datasets (e.g., video dataset).

 ---